Yakima Police Need Your Help to Find Missing Woman-Where’s Debbie? - NewsBreak

 16th Ave and W. Mead closed in Yakima after crash

-YAKIMA, Wash.- 16th Avenue and West Mead is closed in Yakima due to a crash.
-According to Yakima Police both northbound and southbound lanes are closed.
-Drivers are advised to stay out of the area if possible.
-FOX41 Yakima©FOX11 TriCities©
+YAKIMA, Wash. - 16th Avenue and West Mead is closed in Yakima due to a two-car crash.
+According to Yakima Police Sergeant Ryan Wisner, a car headed south on 16th Ave had been driving recklessly and speeding around 1:45 p.m. on January 6.
+At the same time, a driver on...

 FOX 11 and 41

-Note: Update: Jan.
-7, 2023 at 2:05 p.m.
-Power was restored to all customers at 11:50 a.m.
-Original: Jan.
-7, 2023 at 10:26 a.m.
-Approximately 825 Rock Island residents were without power Saturday morning.
-Around 1:45 a.m., Douglas County PUD crews discovered a downed power pole and wire on the ground.